 - include an unsubscribe link or an opt-out form;

 - clean your database regularly.

-Cold emailing has its limitations, so don’t expect too much when you contact a top CEO, but with a segmented list, an intriguing subject line, highly personalized email copy and social proof examples, you can surely find an interested audience.
+Cold emailing has limitations, so don’t expect too much when you contact a top CEO.
+You can surely find an interested audience with a segmented list, an intriguing subject line, highly personalized email copy, and social proof examples.

 6. The Same Goes for Follow-up Campaigns

-So, you’ve tried that cold email strategy from the previous paragraph and the results were nothing to write home about?
+So, you’ve tried that cold email strategy from the previous paragraph, and the results were nothing to write about?
 Your prospects gave you the cold shoulder?
 Salespeople experience that unpleasant the-best-laid-schemes-of-mice-and-men scenario more than anybody else, and if you want your fresh leads, you need to be persistent.
 Stats say that a shocking 92% of salespeople quit after only 4 follow-ups, and yet 80% of prospects give in after the fourth follow-up attempt.
-This means that you need to have a strategically planned follow-up strategy in place.
+This means you need to have a strategically planned follow-up strategy.

 7. Obtain Online Reviews

-83% of consumers are more inclined to trust recommendations by their family and friends more than what brands tell them.
-The next best thing is a peer recommendation, as 70% of millennials say they take social proof into consideration when making a purchasing decision.
-The math is clear – in order to attract new leads, you need to get as many good online reviews as possible.
+Consumers are more inclined to trust recommendations by their family and friends than what brands tell them.
+The next best thing is a peer recommendation, as 70% of millennials say they consider social proof when purchasing.
+The math is clear – you need to get as many good online reviews as possible to attract new leads.
 There’s nothing wrong with encouraging your existing happy customers to put in a good word for you and share their positive experiences with your brand, especially if some incentives are a part of the bargain.

 8. Take Advantage of Facebook Ads